 No matter what type of toothbrush you choose, the American Dental Association recommends that you brush twice a day with a fluoride toothpaste and clean between your teeth with floss or an interdental cleaner daily.

-It’s also important to keep your toothbrush clean.
-Rinse your toothbrush with tap water after brushing to remove any remaining toothpaste and debris.
-Store the brush in an upright position if possible and allow it to air dry until using it again.
 Do not routinely cover toothbrushes or store them in closed containers.
 A moist environment, such as a closed container, is more conducive to the growth of microorganisms than the open air.